 In her book Universal Preschool: Policy Change, Stability, and the Pew Charitable Trusts (SUNY Press 2009), which was awarded the Virginia Hodgkinson Research Prize, Bushouse explained why state governments invested in pre-kindergarten education, a rare victory for children.
 She studied a similar policy passed in New Zealand (awarded the Ian Axford Fellowship in Public Policy) to understand why New Zealand chose to fund universal early childhood education rather than a targeted program (see “Early Childhood Education Policy in Aotearoa/New Zealand” and “The 20 Hours Free Early Childhood Education Programme: A USA Perspective”).

 She is now working on a book manuscript focusing on the role of foundations and philanthropists in social movements and policy advocacy for children in the US from 1900 - 2015 across four policy domains: child labor, child health and nutrition, child abuse, and early education.
 This historical approach to the roles of advocates, foundations and philanthropists, and policy actors over time, incorporating cross-domain interactions, seeks to answer the question of when and how the US has succeeded and failed to advance policies to support improving the lives of children.

 Bushouse serves on the board of the Association for Research on Nonprofit Organizations and Voluntary Action, the primary scholarly association for nonprofit scholars.
 She was the conference co-chair for the 2018 and 2019 conferences and currently serves as co-chair of the Membership Committee and a member of the Publications Committee.

-Bushouse received her PhD in public policy from Indiana University.
+She received her PhD from Indiana University and her MPA from Syracuse University.